 Colorado Birding Challenge

-The Colorado Birding Challenge (COBC) was created to provide an annual flow of funds to support specific bird conservation projects.
-Funds raised in this year’s COBC primarily support sagebrush habitat restoration in the Gunnison Basin which hosts 87% of the world population of Gunnison Sage-grouse.
+The Colorado Birding Challenge (COBC) was created to provide an annual flow of funds to support specific bird conservation projects throughout the state.

 Donations are accepted online or via check.
 Check donations can be made payable to "Colorado Field Ornithologists" and mailed to: Colorado Field Ornithologists, ATTN: COBC, P.O.
 Box 187, Lafayette, CO 80026

 (Please include the name of the team/individual you are supporting on the Memo line.)

 Your donation supports the Colorado Field Ornithologists, a non-profit organization devoted to the study, conservation and enjoyment of Colorado's birds.
 Each year, CFO uses funds raised from the Colorado Birding Challenge to support specific and impactful conservation projects across the state.